openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Step 6.
 Assignment Schedule
 ****************************

-Under the **Schedule** tab of the ORA comonent editor, you can choose between three different modes for configuring the schedule and due dates for an ORA assignment.
+Under the **Schedule** tab of the ORA component editor, you can choose between three different modes for configuring the schedule and due dates for an ORA assignment.

 The three different date configuration modes are: